mlasitsa/design-decode/README.md

 - **Hugging Face API**: Provides the AI-powered models to analyze and convert design data.

 ## Current Exploration (Might be changed)
-- Fine-tuning the [CodeT5 model](https://huggingface.co/Salesforce/codet5) for HTML-to-component conversion.
+- Fine-tuning the [CodeT5 model](https://huggingface.co/Salesforce/codet5) for HTML-to-component conversion. (approach will be changed)
 - Exploring efficient ways to handle limited local storage by utilizing cloud-based solutions or lightweight models.
 - Investigating alternatives to improve model outputs for generating accurate and reusable Next.js components.